1553 - 1945

 World War 1 commemorations

-In preparing for the centenary of the end of World War 1 Mrs Norbury has been trawling the archives based on the commemorative plaque at St. Mary’s.
-She has found that several of the young men who sadly died in service, are likely to have attended this school, based on their local addresses.
+In preparing for the centenary of the end of World War 1 Mrs Norbury and current pupils researched the archives of the men listed on the commemorative plaque at St. Mary’s church.
+Several of the young men who sadly died in service, are likely to have attended this school, based on their local addresses.
 If anyone has any knowledge of these young men and/or their families please get in touch.

 Frederick Cockcroft - 7 Vale Cottages, Bowdon